Princess Daisy Akita, Pre-Law and Intramurals Tutor

-Hi, it’s great to be returning to Dunster as a fourth year Tutor.
-I was a graduate of Harvard Medical School in 2018 and am now a first-year resident in internal medicine at Brigham and Women’s Hospital.
+Hi, it’s great to be returning to Dunster as a fifth year Tutor.
+I was a graduate of Harvard Medical School in 2018 and am now a second-year resident in internal medicine at Brigham and Women’s Hospital.
 I’m interested in cardiology, healthcare delivery, and innovation.
 I grew up in the blue ridge mountains of Roanoke, Virginia and attended Auburn University for college where I studied biomedical sciences and spent a lot of time training and competing for the varsity swim team.
 In between college and medical school, I studied medical anthropology at Oxford University on a Rhodes Scholarship and worked at a start-up healthcare company in Nashville, Tennessee.
-In particular, I work with Dunster students who are interested in applying to medical school and fellowships, but I also love having long dining hall conversations about sports, politics, barbecue, and whatever TV show you happen to be watching.
-My wife (Katie) and I live on the fifth floor, so we will probably be the overly chatting people on the elevator!!
+In particular, I work with Dunster students who are interested in applying to medical school and fellowships, but I also love chatting in the dining hall about all things sports, politics, barbecue, and whatever TV show you happen to be watching.
+My wife (Katie) and I live on the fifth floor and we always welcome non-fifth floor visitors to our study breaks.

 Katie Anderson, Pre-Med and Fellowships Tutor